Almond vanilla sponge and paleo baking

 So I start to wonder if it is any point following a paleo diet if you do it only most of the time.
 Would I still get the same health benefits if I follow it 80% of the time but occasionally go out for a wonderful dinner and eat whatever I am not supposed to eat?
 If I bake a glorious chocolate cake with sugar?
 Or have a bowl of pasta?
 Would that still work?
 Or would I undo all of the good stuff by that one sidestep?

-I understand I shouldn’t be baking those cake or eating that pasta daily or weekly but I’m just wondering, in general, how that would work.
+I understand I shouldn’t be baking those cakes or eating that pasta daily or weekly but I’m just wondering, in general, how that would work.

 You hear a lot of people saying they follow the paleo principles 80/20.
 I could live with that but I do wonder what would happen, if I do eat a little bit of that glorious cake or even lick the spoon…:)

-Anyway, in order to expand my paleo knowledge and options I decided to try baking within the rules of paleo and my first attempt are these almond vanilla beauties, which – in all fairness – need a bit of work.
-It’s good and tasty and fresh out of the oven taste delicious with some juicy strawberries but the next day I toasted it and had it with a boiled egg, but it was fairly dry so I’m gonna try some variations to this.
+Anyway, in order to expand my paleo knowledge and options I decided to try baking within the rules of paleo and my first attempt is this almond vanilla sponge, which – in all fairness – needs a bit of work.
+It’s good and tasty and fresh out of the oven it tastes delicious with some juicy strawberries.
+However the next day I toasted it and had it with a boiled egg, but it was fairly dry so I’m gonna try some variations to this.

-The recipe itself is very simple and requires a short amount of time in prep, so it’s easy to whip together and I’m guessing it is easy to vary with the ingredients.
+The recipe for the almond vanilla sponge itself is very simple and requires a short amount of time in prep, so it’s easy to whip together and I’m guessing it is easy to vary with the ingredients.